Who we are

 - The output is watermarked, or capped at five uses per day.

 That's what the web looks like in 2026, and it shouldn't have to.
 A PDF merge is a few lines of JavaScript.
 A percentage calculator is one formula.
 A base64 encoder is a built-in browser API.
 None of it needs an account, a server round-trip, or a subscription.
-That is the whole pitch behind zero tools: ZeroUtil exists because the internet deserves a small corner where "free" means free and "private" means the data literally never leaves your device.
+That is the whole pitch behind the zero in ZeroUtil: zero cost, zero accounts, zero nonsense.
+The internet deserves a small corner where "free" means free and "private" means the browser-based tools never send your data anywhere.

 How the tools actually work